intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet101/README.md

 -rw-r--r--.
 1 user  55292089 Jun 20 15:09 validation-00127-of-00128
 ```

-5. Next, navigate to the `benchmarks` directory in your local clone of
+4. Next, navigate to the `benchmarks` directory in your local clone of
 the [intelai/models](https://github.com/IntelAI/models) repo from step 1.
 The `launch_benchmark.py` script in the `benchmarks` directory is
 used for starting a benchmarking run in a optimized TensorFlow docker
 container.
 It has arguments to specify which model, framework, mode,
 precision, and docker image to use, along with your path to the ImageNet
-TF Records that you generated in step 4.
+TF Records that you generated in step 3.

-Substitute in your own `--data-location` (from step 4, for accuracy
+Substitute in your own `--data-location` (from step 3, for accuracy
-only), `--in-graph` pre-trained model file path (from step 2),
+only) and `--in-graph` pre-trained model file path (from step 2).
-and the name/tag for your docker image (from step 3).

 ResNet101 can be run for accuracy or performance benchmarking.
 Use one of
 the following examples below, depending on your use case.